11 Best Must-See Festivals Of India

 Activities: Go pandal hopping with your friends and dance to the beating of the Dhaaks.
 Taste food from the local stalls and experience the amazing culture of rural Bengal.

 Time: September- October

 Places to experience the best of the festival: Kolkata, Howrah, Cooch Bihar and Siliguri

 An Indian festival that is especially important to the Sikh community is Guru Purab, which stands for the birthday of the founder of the Sikh community.
-While the actual birthday falls on the 15th of April as per the Georgian Calendar, the celebrations take place according to the Hindu almanack.
+While the actual birthday falls on the 15th of April as per the Georgian Calendar, the celebrations take place according to the Hindu Almanack.
 Not just in India, even the Sikh community that is spread all across the globe today celebrate Guru Purab with a lot of pomp and splendour.
 Yet, if you want to experience the best of the festival, you must undoubtedly head towards the direction of Punjab.
-The streets and gurudwaras are decorated with floral decorations, and large processions have organised that showcase the culture and practices of the Sikh community.
+The streets and gurudwaras are decorated with floral decorations, and large processions have been organised that showcase the culture and practices of the Sikh community.